grimme-lab/qc2-teaching/doc/intro.rst

 To access and edit any text file in Linux you will need an editor.
 A huge variety of editors exist and your difficult task is to pick the one you are most comfortable with.
-We introduce the most common ones in this chapter, but feel free to work with the editor that fits you the best.
+We introduce the most common ones in this chapter but feel free to work with the editor that fits you the best.

 Atom
 ~~~~

-``atom`` is a rather heavyweight but easy-to-use editor, which is build on-top
+``atom`` is a rather heavyweight but easy-to-use editor, which is built on-top
 of the ``electron`` framework and has comparable capabilities to a web browser.
 Since we are dealing here with electrons and atoms the choice of programs
-could not have been better, unfortunately they do not know much about quantum
+could not have been better, unfortunately, they do not know much about quantum
 chemistry.
 For you can work entirely in ``atom``, but you need some extension which
 might already be installed with your version of ``atom``.